Office of Rural Programs

 Our volunteer preceptors are exemplary community physicians with a strong interest in introducing students to the joys and challenges of providing care to rural and urban-underserved populations.

-Busy physicians recognize that their clinic time can be hectic, but every year our preceptors comment on the enjoyment clinical teaching brings.
-Young, enthusiastic learners challenge them to be at their best and patients enjoy interacting with the students and seeing their physician in a teaching role.
-Preceptors find shaping and influencing young physicians-in-training quite rewarding.
-We find them quite extraordinary!
+Busy physicians recognize that their clinic time can be hectic, but every year our preceptors comment on the enjoyment that clinical teaching brings to their day-to-day work.
+Enthusiastic student learners challenge preceptors to be at their best, while patients enjoy interacting with the students and seeing their physician in a teaching role.
+Our preceptors find that shaping and influencing young physicians-in-training is quite rewarding, and students return the sentiment by commenting that their preceptor is one of the most impactful mentors throughout their medical school experience!

 BENEFITS OF BEING A RUOP PRECEPTOR